kuzmafloyd/EON/_projects/11-astor-tyne.md

   − image_path: /images/astor_tyne/eonport-42189.jpg
 ---

 The client wanted to showcase their amazing formal workwear in typical environments outside of work, such as a cafe or bar.
-Shooting in Bali was a challenge, however we scouted a number of amazing venues that we believed fitted the brief.&nbsp;&nbsp;
+Shooting in Bali was a challenge, however we scouted a number of amazing venues that helped bring the campaign the client envisioned to life.